 At BridgeCity, we are not doing anything different, new, or revolutionary.
 We are simply trying to do what Christ commanded his church to do some 2,000 years ago; seek His glory, proclaim the gospel according to the truth of his Word, and disciple those who follow Jesus.
 It’s a simple, proven process that was given to the early church and has been effective through the generations.
 Read more about BridgeCity’s Mission, Values, and Ministry Context.

-A Sunday service at BridgeCity begins at 10am.
-There is plenty of parking at Little Cedars Elementary, so parking is not an issue.
-Little Cedars is located east of Glacier Peak High School and has two parking lots.
-The upper parking lot is closest to the entrance and is handicap accessible.
+Sunday service at BridgeCity begins at 10am.
+There is plenty of parking at Willis Tucker Park, so parking is not an issue.
+Willis Tucker Park, located at 6705 Puget Park Drive, is handicap accessible.
+We meet in the Activity Center (the large red building).
 Come a few min early to grab something hot to sip and something baked to munch on.
 If you have kids, check them in and then together make your way into the commons area.
 Don’t worry if you’re running a little behind, there will be a designated time during the service where you can check kids in, say “hello" to those around you, and refill your coffee.
 The service will begin around 10am with a time of corporate musical worship.
 This may be full band or some eclectic americana-ish musical style.
 We choose songs that are doctrinally sound, whether they are modern or ancient, we enjoy all types of songs as long as they point us to God; His character and nature, and what he has done.
 You probably won’t hear patriotic tunes or popular secular songs during the time designated to focus our attention upon God.
 After a time of corporate musical worship, which we do as a family, there is a 2-3 min break for the kids to head to class.
 If they have not been checked in, that is the time to do so.
 We also encourage you to take a moment to meet someone or refill on refreshments during this short break.

 After 2-3 minutes, we gather it back up with a few short announcements and get into the preaching of the Word.
 Sermons at BridgeCity average between 35-45min and typically go straight through books of the bible (called expository preaching).
 If you have a bible, bring it along.
 If not, we have one you are welcome to use and if you don’t own a bible, its yours to keep.
 A time of reflection and response directly follows the message in which we will corporately worship with song, offer communion, and prayer.